metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 - [[At that hour when all things have repose]](https://bookbrainz.org/work/c0b50c4b-d57d-43bf-83b2-4930d938a0e4)
 - [[Rash mortal! stay thy feet and look around]](https://bookbrainz.org/work/ed6d8c28-fe3c-4fde-b399-6663c2225805)

-The sort name of an untitled work should be the same name, omitting the square brackets.
+The sort names of untitled works should be the same, just omitting the square brackets.

 ## Linking Works to other entities

+### Links to Authors
+For the full Author-Work relationships, see the [Author page](author.md).

+#### Writer
+The main Author-Work relationship is that of a work to it's author(s), aka its *writer(s)*; most every work should have at least one of these.<br>
+See the [Author](./author.md) page for a description of the types of authors and also the difference between the "written by" Work relationship and Author Credits on Editions.

+#### Others
+- (work about author, what authors to create if at all for this)(c.f. "marriage ref")
+- section above, I'd move these here maybe?
+- (it makes sense that explicit work > author ordered relationship would be here.)

-### Link to other works
+### Links to other works
 A work should have a relationship added to another work if:

 - *it is derived from another work*, for example: a translation, an adaptation, a revision, a reconstruction, a parody, an inspiration;